Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 ![Page sizes](img/page-sizes.png)

 :::tip
-If you need to have access to (or control) the page size that is currently selected by the user, then you can also bind it to your own property on the view, e.g. `@bind-PageSize="CurrentPageSize"`.
+If you need to have access to (or control) the page size that is currently selected by the user, then you can also bind it to your own property on the view, e.g., `@bind-PageSize="CurrentPageSize"`.
 :::

 ### Customizing page navigation